Billplz/Billplz-for-WooCommerce/readme.txt

 * Enable X Signature Key at Billplz Account Settings

 == Changelog ==

+= 3.28.9 - 2025-01-28 =
+* FIXED: Missing payment option - Bank of China
+* FIXED: Exclude live FPX and SWIFT banks when sandbox is enabled

 = 3.28.9 - 2025-01-27 =
 * NEW: Add payment icon in WooCommerce checkout block